 ability to develop analytical thought.
 In key stage 3 students complete a drawing, painting and 3D unit of work in each year to develop and build on their skills.
 This development is underpinned by the elements of art which are discussed, used, and revisited throughout KS3.

-During year 7, students receive one lesson a week in Art and will focus on developing fundamental understanding and core principles of Art through guided projects that allow students to build a foundation of knowledge for further study.
-Students will explore the work of artists and movements whilst building a bank of subject-specific terminology to analyse and evaluate artwork.
-In addition, students will start to explore colour theory and the key elements of Art whilst experimenting with the uses and capabilities of materials such as watercolour and acrylic paints, oil pastel and 3D construction.
+During year 7 students receive one lesson a week in Art and will focus on developing fundamental understanding and core principles of Art through guided projects that allow students to build a foundation of knowledge for further study.
+Students will explore the work of artists and movements whilst building a bank of subject specific terminology to analyse and evaluate artwork.
+In addition, students will start to explore colour theory and the key elements of Art whilst experimenting with the uses and capabilities of materials such as watercolour, clay and pencil.
 Students will use directed improvement and reflection time to ensure that skills are developed and embedded in their practice in year 7 and beyond.

-During year 8, students receive one lesson of Art a week and begin to explore a wider range of artistic creation and materials such as mixed media, use of clay, and printmaking techniques creating connections to career prospects and the wide-ranging scope of Art and Design.
+During year 8 students have one lesson of Art a week and begin to explore a wider range of artistic creation and materials such as mixed media, graphic and 3-Dimensional design creating connections to career prospects and the wide-ranging scope of Art and Design.
 Themes, materials, and processes developed in Year 7 underpin students’ knowledge and progress.

 Enrichment and Extra-Curricular

-Students can access a range of additional resources through both the Google classroom and the student site to help develop their own emerging interest in Art and Design.
-In addition, P7 options offer a range of enrichment such as Beginners Photoshop, 3D printing and Art club.
+Students can access a wide range of additional resources through the student art site to help develop their own emerging interest in Art and Design, such as careers, art books and tutorials, links to useful websites and gallery information.
+Students are invited to apply to become an Arts leader which aims to promote The Arts both in school and the local community through engagement in developing exhibitions, performances, and competitions.
+In addition, P7 options offer a range of enrichment such as Ceramics, community art project and Art club.
 Options for P7 change termly